Ki Teitzei: In early nonrabbinic interpretation

 The parashah has parallels or is discussed in these early nonrabbinic sources:

 Deuteronomy chapter 23

-The Damascus Document of the Qumran sect prohibited non-cash transactions with Jews who were not members of the sect.
-Lawrence Schiffman read this regulation as an attempt to avoid violating prohibitions on charging interest to one's fellow Jew in Exodus 22:25; Leviticus 25:36–37; and Deuteronomy 23:19–20.
-Apparently, the Qumran sect viewed prevailing methods of conducting business through credit as violating those laws.
+The Damascus Document of the Qumran Jewish sect prohibited non-cash transactions with Jews outside the sect.
+Lawrence Schiffman interprets this rule as an effort to prevent violations of the prohibition on taking interest from fellow Jews found in Exodus 22:25, Leviticus 25:36–37, and Deuteronomy 23:19–20.
+It seems the sect regarded common credit-based business practices as breaking these laws.

+Philo read Deuteronomy 23:22 (Note:

+When you make a vow to the ETERNAL your God, do not put off fulfilling it, for the ETERNAL your God will require it of you, and you will have incurred guilt" (Revised JPS Version).